GamingFanboy365/pocketnes/README.md

 - Implemented Mapper 11 (Color Dreams / Wisdom Tree): A single register architecture that spans the entire upper half of the memory map to command 32KB PRG blocks and 8KB CHR blocks simultaneously.
 Example games: Spiritual Warfare, Crystal Mines, and Bible Adventures

-- Implemented Mapper 225 (various multicarts): Menu boots but game graphics are currently garbled.
+- Implemented Mapper 225 (various multicarts): Menu boots but individual game graphics are currently garbled, so it doesn't fully work yet.

 To compile pocketnes.gba: